15r10nk/format-dedent/README.md

     """)
 ```

-✅ **Benefits:**
+✅ **What changed:**
-- Content is visually aligned and easy to read
+- Inconsistent indentation is normalized
+- Each line's indentation now reflects the SQL structure
 - Trailing whitespace removed
-- Indentation matches the runtime output
-- SQL structure is immediately clear
+- The formatted version shows what `dedent()` will produce at runtime

+**The key insight:** The indentation you see in the source code now matches what `dedent()` returns.
+When this code runs, `dedent()` strips the common leading whitespace, and you get properly formatted SQL.

 ### Example 2: Using --add-dedent mode